scassandra/scassandra-server/docs/java/priming-ps.md

 #### Priming variable types and rows with column types

-This is about as complicated as it gets.
-You want to prime the variable types of the prepared statement as well as return rows with column types other than varchat.
+You want to prime the variable types of the prepared statement as well as returned rows with column types other than varchar.

 ```java
 Map<String, ? extends  Object> row = ImmutableMap.of(